Frequently Asked Questions

 Do I have to be online at a certain time?

 Our online classes do not have set meeting times.
 Generally, lecture materials are in the form of streaming recordings that you can access at any time.
-With very few exceptions, you can do your work at 1am in your pajamas or 6pm after work.
-There will be weekly schedules with due dates, participation requirements, etc. While there are no set meeting times, you will regularly see material from the professor, get feedback, and interact in the discussion forum.
+With very few exceptions, you can do your work at 1:00 AM in your pajamas or at 6:00 PM after work.
+There will be weekly schedules with due dates, participation requirements, etc. While there will be no set meeting times, you will regularly see material from professors, receive feedback, and interact in discussion forums.

 How do I turn in my homework?